microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.4.md

 let Something = 123;
 ```

-However, it's not safe for a single-file compilers to assume whether it's "safe" to drop the `import`, even if the code is guaranteed to fail at runtime.
+However, it's not safe for single-file compilers to assume whether it's "safe" to drop the `import`, even if the code is guaranteed to fail at runtime.
 In TypeScript 5.4, this code will trigger an error like the following:

 ```